 - Graduate School Information — Information and time line for applying to graduate school.

-- UW Master of Science in Applied Chemical Science & Technology (NEW program starting Autumn 2020 with application open now!).
-This is a Combined Undergraduate & Graduate degree program that allows UW students to transition smoothly into graduate education.
-Click the link for more information.
+- UW Master of Science in Applied Chemical Science & Technology This is a Combined Undergraduate & Graduate degree program that allows UW students to transition smoothly into graduate education.

 - Post-Baccalaureate Research and Education Program (PREP): PREP is an NIH-funded post-baccalaureate training program, designed to enhance the ability of individuals in the biomedical sciences to gain entry to, and succeed in, nationally-recognized PhD program s.